 |In October of 1947 a huge forest fire in up-state Maine required massive amounts of outside help to put down the flames.
 Sailors from U.S.S.
 Little Rock CL 92, undoubtedly enjoying liberty in Portland, suddenly found themselves on the way to fight the largest forest fire in Maine's history.
 Below is a brief recap of the story of the fire.
 If you participated in this event, let us know what you remember.
 Contact the Webmaster.|

 Acadia National Park

 On Friday, October 17, 1947, at 4 p.m., the Bar Harbor, Maine Fire Department received a call from a Mrs. Gilbert.
 She reported smoke rising from a cranberry bog between her home and Acadia National Park.
 No one knows what started the fire.
 It could have been cranberry pickers smoking cigarettes in the bog or a trash fire at the dump.
 Whatever the cause, once ignited, the fire smoldered underground.
 From this quiet beginning arose an inferno that burned nearly half of the eastern side of Mount Desert Island and made international news.

 U.S.S.
 Little Rock's crew was directly involved with a companion fire near the towns of Kezar Falls and Hollis, ME.
-Click HERE for more information about that part of the conflagration.
+(See letters below)

 Evacuation of the residents quickly became an issue.
 At one point all roads from the town were blocked by flames and local fisherman prepared to help with a mass exodus by boat as gale force winds fanned the inferno.
 Finally, bulldozers opened a pathway through the flames and smoldering remains of homes and a caravan of 700 cars and 2,000 people made it to safety.